Bursztynek98/bk98_ac_plate/readme.md

-# Decryption
+# Description

-- This script is Server Side script!
+- This script is server-side script!
 - This script required OneSync to work correctly.
-- This script allow to sorte in serwer data of Plate text allocated to Vehicle!
+- This script allows storing in server data, Plate text allocated to Vehicle!
 - If Pattern is not valid, vehicle is deleted.
-- If plate text is not allowed by serwer for the player who creates the vehicle, vehicle is deleted.
+- If plate text is not allowed by the server for the player who creates the vehicle, the vehicle is deleted.
-- Script create check loop (3 min) to test is all Server vehicle have set correct Plate if not, vehicle is deleted.
+- Script create check loop (3 minutes) to test if all Server vehicles have set the correct Plate, if not, the vehicle is deleted.

 # Basic information
-When client start create vehicle.
-Server Just Trigger native event `entityCreated`
+When the client starts to create a vehicle, the server just triggers the native event `entityCreated`

-After that if Plate is different from default gta pattern Server Trigger event:
+After that, if Plate is different from the default GTA pattern, the Server Trigger event:
 ```lua
 TriggerEvent('IsPlateCanBySet',
 -- DATA